-I settled down in Japan for an extended period after years of living a hand to mouth existence in the developing countries around the world.
+After living years of hand-to-mouth existence in the developing countries around the world I settled down in Japan for an extended period.
 My hand to mouth living habits slowly waned as I began to enjoy the comforts of wealthier circumstances.
 For example, I began to treat myself to a weekly can of peaches.
-This was utterly delightful so after some months this turned into a biweekly splurge.
-Then, by years end I’d dropped all limitations.
+This was utterly delightful!
+After some months, this turned into a biweekly splurge.
+By years end I’d dropped all limitations.
 I’d buy a can of peaches anytime I desired.
 Whoopee!

 This experience opened my eyes to the relative nature of pleasure.
 What initially was a truly pleasurable treat revolved into a take-it-for-granted routine.
-Not surprisingly, this drove me to up the anti and seek out ‘a real’ treat.
+Not surprisingly, this induced me to up the ante and seek out a real treat.
 Essentially, I had destroyed the initially divine luxury of peaches.

 How can we tell when we are going overboard?
 Strong emotion serves as my warning bell… my canary in the coalmine.
-When we lose balance in ‘allowing ourselves to have desire’, the result is gluttony, obesity, addiction, gambling, meddling, lust in general… sex, drugs and rock and roll.
-Noticing imbalance in ‘ridding yourself of desire’ is more subtle.
-Feeling compelled to abstain from ‘allowing desire’ is a sure sign the pendulum has swung too far the other way.
+When we lose balance in allowing ourselves to have desire, the result is gluttony, obesity, addiction, meddling, and lust… “sex, drugs and rock and roll”.
+Noticing imbalance in ridding yourself of desire is more subtle.
+Feeling compelled to abstain from allowing desire is a sure sign the pendulum has swung too far the other way.
 Tick tock, back and forth — we are clearly not biologically set up to stay in the middle.